AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 To learn how to configure connectors, see the [Elements: Connectors](Elements#connectors) section.

 Please note that a task can have several predecessors, but only one successor.
 Also, a task can be at the same time a successor to one task or tasks and a predecessor to another.
-All these nuances are demonstrated in the sample below:
+All these nuances are demonstrated in the sample below.

 ```
 // create data